Nazca Lines & non-Inca ancient sites, Peru

 The most credible theory, propounded by dedicated scientist Dr. Maria Reiche, is that the lines were drawn by the Paracas-Nazca civilisationto match stars, constellations and astronomical cycles, not only as a kind of offering to the gods but also acting as an agrarian calendar. e. g. when a certain drawing was perfectly aligned to a certain constellation it was time to reap the harvest.

-The Monkey with useful visible human (I think!
+The Monkey with useful visible human bottom left (I think!
 Could be an alien) to give scale.
 Photographed by Leupold-Lowenthal.

 The Pan-American Highway